Who We Are

 The Board of Trustees is responsible for legal and fiduciary stewardship, strategic planning, budget approval, fundraising leadership, and risk management oversight of the school's affairs.

-Central leadership team with representatives from the Administration led by the Executive Director who collectively ensure timely decision-making and communications to the community..
+Our Head of School and central leadership team with representatives from the Administration ensure timely decision-making and communications to the community.

 Coming together is the beginning.
 Keeping together is progress.
 Working together is success.